-The T3035II can be preprogrammed with an emergency call number.
+The T3040II can be preprogrammed with an emergency call number ( $9 \pm$ calls the prime emergency address).
 Selecting this number calls a preprogrammed party (usually your base or despatcher), taking priority over all other calls on the network.

-The emergency number may be directly accessible on one of the function keys.
+You can dial the emergency number like any normal network-stored preset number, or it may be directly accessible on one of the function keys.
 If the radio is used in a vehicle with the Tait Mobile Conversion Kit, it may also be connected to a hidden emergency switch, which can initiate the emergency call directly.

 To make an emergency call, dial the emergency preset number, press the appropriate function key or, if provided, use the hidden switch.